Why do you save and plant trees instead of doing something else?

 What does this mean?
 Simply put, all revenue and profit is reinvested and used to further the company's mission of planting 8 billion trees around the globe.

 We sponsor multiple groups that are committed to conservation efforts.
 By focusing on what we do best--spreading awareness on the issues--we are able to empower these groups around the world to go above and beyond.

 While these groups are largely underfunded, they do amazing work--and that's where we come in to make sure they have everything they need and more to get the job done.

-All proceeds from sales and subscriptions are used to fund all aspects of 8 Billion Trees: spreading awareness through marketing, paying our employees liveable wages, providing employment to thousands below the poverty line who help us to plant, and of course planting trees!
+All proceeds from sales and subscriptions are used to fund all aspects of 8 Billion Trees: spreading awareness through marketing, paying our employees liveable wages, providing employment to thousands below the poverty line who help us to plant, and of course conserving and planting trees!

 And unlike a strictly for-profit company, our social mission of planting 8 billion trees is our main priority.
-In addition to large personal donations from co-founders Mike and Jon, we reinvest profits back into the furthering the company's mission.
+In addition to large personal donations from co-founders Michael and Jon, we reinvest profits back into the furthering the company's mission.